1. What are the chances that I will be accepted into the Physiology Graduate Program if I have a GPA that is less than a

 2. Is it possible to take a graduate course while in NDS status?

 Yes, but first you must apply to the NDS program.
 For information regarding the Non-Degree Studies program, please click here.
 The courses you take will depend on your long-term career goals.
-With that in mind, students typically take 500-level courses in the sciences: NTR 500, NTR 515 and NTR 555 are popular courses for this purpose, as well as ST 511.
+With that in mind, students typically take 500-level courses in the sciences: NTR 500, NTR 515 and NTR 555 are popular courses for this purpose.
 Please note that there are specific requirements regarding transferring these courses into a Graduate Program.

 3. How much will this cost?